 Is Polymarket legal in my state?

-Polymarket is CFTC-regulated as of November 2025 and operates in all 50 states.
-However, it has been temporarily blocked in Nevada via a court order and faces potential enforcement in Massachusetts.
+Polymarket is CFTC-regulated as of November 2025 and operates in most states.
+However, it has been blocked in Nevada via a court order (now remanded to state court) and faces potential enforcement in Massachusetts.
 The legal status is evolving rapidly.

 What is the biggest prediction market lawsuit?

-The most consequential case is likely Kalshi v.
+The most consequential upcoming hearing is Kalshi v.
 Nevada at the 9th Circuit (oral args April 16, 2026), because the 9th Circuit covers California — the largest state market — and a ruling there would carry significant persuasive authority.
-The CFTC's amicus brief makes this hearing even more significant.
+Arizona's criminal charges (Mar 17) add a new dimension of urgency.
 The 4th Circuit Maryland case (May 2026) is equally important for creating the circuit split that could push this to the Supreme Court.
-The Tennessee ruling (Feb.
-19) deepened the district court split, with legal experts noting that "reasonable minds are going to differ on these questions, which is why we're probably heading to SCOTUS."

 When could the Supreme Court hear a prediction market case?

-Legal experts estimate 2–3 years.
+Legal experts estimate 2–3 years for a full merits review.
 The 3rd, 4th, and 9th Circuits all have pending appeals.
 If they issue conflicting rulings on the preemption question, SCOTUS would likely grant certiorari.
-A petition could arrive as early as late 2026 or 2027.
+However, some analysts now believe Kalshi may seek emergency Supreme Court relief sooner — potentially in 2026 — if it faces imminent shutdowns in key states like Nevada.